ethereum/remix-project/CONTRIBUTING.md

 </h6>
 ```

-Because you can't be sure if there is a matched key in the locale file, its better to provide a `defaultMessage` prop.
+Because you can't be sure if there is a matched key in the locale file, it's better to provide a `defaultMessage` prop.

 ### Should I update the non-English locale json files?
 When you are updating an existing English locale json file, then you don't need to add any other languages, because CrowdIn will do it for you.